 In April 2022, we entered into a \$30.0 million term credit facility with net proceeds of \$27.6 million (the "Credit Facility").
-The Credit Facility contains affirmative and negative covenants, including certain financial covenants associated with our financial results.
+The Credit Facility contained affirmative and negative covenants, including certain financial covenants associated with our financial results.
 The financial covenants test periods began on March 31, 2023.
-We obtained waivers for all financial covenants as of March 31, 2023.
+We obtained waivers for all financial covenants as of March 31, 2023, and were in compliance as of June 30, 2023.

-On April 13, 2023, we executed agreements to amend the Credit Facility to waive all events of default, amend certain financial covenants, assign the rights to the Credit Facility from our existing lender to a third party, and increase the principal balance from \$30.0 million to \$42.0 million with accrued paid in-kind ("PIK") interest of 8.0% per year (together, forming the "Amended Credit Facility").
-The Amended Credit Facility becomes effective upon cash settlement of payments initiated on April 13, 2023, which is probable to occur within one week of initiation and would represent a cure of any events of default under the Credit Facility and thereby prevent any amounts from becoming due and payable under the Credit Facility's subjective acceleration clause.
+On April 13, 2023, we executed agreements to amend the Credit Facility to waive all events of default, amend certain financial covenants, assign the rights to the Credit Facility from our existing lender to a third party, extinguish the Credit Facility and increase the principal balance from \$30.0 million to \$42.0 million with accrued paid in-kind ("PIK") interest of 8.0% per year with the new lenders facility arrangement (together, forming the "Amended Credit Facility").
+The Amended Credit Facility became effective upon cash settlement of payments completed on April 14, 2023.
 The Amended Credit Facility contains a financial covenant, among other covenants, requiring minimum liquidity of \$10.0 million.
-Refer to Note 15 - Subsequent Events in the accompanying condensed consolidated financial statements for further detail with respect to the Amended Credit Facility.
+Refer to Note 6 - Debt in the accompanying condensed consolidated financial statements for further detail with respect to the Amended Credit Facility.